 In addition to AND, OR and NOT searching, you can combine the terms to further narrow results.
 You can also use quotation marks (“ ”) to request exact match for long search terms.
 And finally, you can use parentheses to tell the search engine which operation you’d like completed first.

-For example, searching for “(banking OR finance) AND recruitment” will yield results for banking recruitment and finance recruitment.
+For example, searching for “(banking OR finance) AND recruitment” will yield results that contain both banking recruitment and finance recruitment.
 Whereas “banking OR (finance AND recruitment)” will yield results that contain banking as well as results that contain both finance and recruitment.